idiap/bob/doc/TicketReporting.rst

 Composing a new ticket
 ----------------------

-Once you have logged into your Trac account you can click `New Ticket`_ at the top of the page to start creating a new ticket.
+Follow the link to `submit a new bug report`_ at GitHub.
 A few things to note:

 * Please only put one issue in each ticket.
-File multiple tickets if you can confirm multiple bugs or want multiple features implemented.
+File multiple tickets if you can confirm multiple bugs or want multiple features implemented;
-* Please make sure to file your ticket in English, as that is the only language that most of our developers understand.
+* Please make sure to file your ticket in English, as that is the only language that most of our developers understand;
-* Please keep the comments related to fixing the bug or relevant to the feature request.
-Comments like "Me too" or "I really want this fixed" are not usually helpful.
+* Please keep the comments related to fixing the bug or relevant to the feature request;
 * Please include the following information in every bug report you file:

   - A list of steps to reproduce the problem.
 If you need to compile a program